Asad-Ahmed-Ansari/EnA_App/README.md

 Real-time Data: Site management displays data such as contact persons and device numbers in real time.
 Animations and Loaders: Modern and appealing animations using Rive and other libraries for a smooth user experience.

-## TEchnology Stack
+## Technology Stack
 The app is built using the following technologies:

-Frontend: React Native
+$ Frontend: React Native
-Backend: Node.js with Express
+$ Backend: Node.js with Express
-Database: PostgreSQL
+$ Database: PostgreSQL
-Animations: Rive (for loader animations)
+$ Animations: Rive (for loader animations)
-Libraries: Axios, React Navigation, Redux (for state management)
+$ Libraries: Axios, React Navigation, Redux (for state management)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.